maiziezhoulab/VolcanoSV/README.md

 ### Single chromosome mode VolcanoSV Assembly

-The VolcanoSV assembly pipeline is designed to be run by chromosomes.
+The VolcanoSV assembly pipeline is designed to run by chromosomes.
 The main code is `$path_to_volcano/VolcanoSV-asm/volcanosv-asm.py`.
 The input arguments for this code are explained below:

 ```
   --inbam INBAM, -i INBAM, could be either wgs bam or single-chromosome bam file